djandyr/docuware-autostore/README.md

 * __autoStore.restrictSuggestions__

-  If this flag is true, only intellix suggestion fields named in configuration will be used to populate source document indexes.
+  If this flag is true, only intellix suggestion fields named in configuration will be returned.
 If false, all intellix suggestions will be returned.
 Default:  `true`

 * __autoStore.keepPreFilledIndexes__